"I lost a brother when you left us and can't explain to you what I'd give to just give you a hug one last time and say goodbye to you properly."

 The X Factor and One Direction

 Zayn's rise began with "The X Factor UK" in 2010, where he was placed into the boy band One Direction alongside Harry Styles, Louis Tomlinson, Niall Horan, and Liam Payne.
-The group's meteoric success brought global recognition, but Zayn often felt constrained by the band's image and musical style.
+The group's success was staggering and fast.
+But Zayn often felt boxed in by the band's image and the pop machinery that ran it.

-Within the band, he was assigned "the mysterious one" persona.
+Within the band, he was assigned a role without being asked.
 He later revealed:

 "They just said, 'Oh yeah, you can be the mysterious one.'
 That wasn't necessarily my personality, I'm just chill."